JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 For the first time in my life I made a financial plan for the future and I was damned proud of myself.

+When I got home I showed my dad what I bought and he was feigning pride thinking I only paid the 35 cents cover price for it.
+Then I told him how much I actually paid for it and he exclaimed, “What?!?!” as I blubbered and said it would be worth something someday.
+“Okay,” he said.
+“But you have to take care of it,” he added.
+I nodded yes as I took it back to my room and carefully stored it way at the bottom beneath all of the other comics in my night stand.

 ***